-What else might be important to a couple about to be married?
+What else might be important to a couple that’s about to be married?

-That they want to make the “right” choice for music?
+Well, they want to make the “right” choice for music, right?
 Something like “The right Jazz Quartet for your event” almost guarantees an open.

 That its not too loud?
 “Wedding band that doesn’t piss off Grandma”